Game Camera Battery Information

 Put your batteries in use the instant they are removed from the charger

 NiMH batteries begin to self-discharge immediately after removal from the charger, even if they aren't being used.
 Each cell loses about 1/2% of its capacity each day until it is completely drained.
 In order to maximize battery life, plan trips to your scouting area and charge accordingly.
 When put into the field immediately, we get 2 - 2 1/2 months of battery life from our NiMH batteries.

 Set realistic expectations for your batteries

 We've noticed a sharp decline in battery life when temperatures rise above 90 degrees.
-In fact, during a stretch of 100 degree days we noticed batteries which normally lasted 10 weeks only surviving for a week or two.
-When Nimh batteries suffer, alkaline batteries perform great.
-We make a point to switch out our nimh batteries with inexpensive alkaline cells during the hottest months of the summer.
+In fact, during a stretch of 100 degree days, we noticed batteries which normally lasted 10 weeks only surviving for a week or two.
+When NiMH batteries suffer, alkaline batteries perform great.
+We make a point to switch out our NiMH batteries with lithium batteries during the hottest months of the summer.

 Finally, alkaline batteries are good for only 1 use and then find their way to the landfill.
 Most environmentally conscious people avoid the use of alkaline batteries whenever possible.

 To summarize, alkaline batteries are cheap and available everywhere, but provide inconsistent power and don’t work well in the cold, not to mention they are extremely unreliable.
 To be more blunt,, we hate alkaline batteries.
 They are the source of many "trail camera problems."

 Of all the tests we complete, Battery life is without a doubt the most complicated.
 With so many variables contributing to the ultimate outcome, it can become very confusing.
 The best way to start the discussion is to identify each variable we test, and then explain how that variable relates to other variables and ultimately determines the overall battery life of a particular scouting camera.

 Current Draw (resting power consumption)